-Waking up to a burning California
+In California, the apocalypse keeps getting worse

 United States

-It was still cool, but we could feel the heat building, and as I moved, I could feel a familiar, phlegmy rattle in my lungs -- the low-level irritation of living with bad air.
-What's more, I recognized all these things from last year at this time: "Fire season," I said to him, as we headed in to pack the kids their lunch.
-"Have you checked the go box?"

-We shut the windows, and I turned on the indoor air purifier, even though it's summer and both kids will still be outside as much as possible before school starts.
-The air is technically good enough for that, today at least.
-Even so, when I got into the car to take my son to camp at the big regional park up the hill, I noticed that our dashboard was covered in a fine sheet of pale ash.
+The air purifier has been running for days.
+The kids have been going to school but hunkering inside -- no recess for a week.
+My daughter has a rattly cough.
+Our ER is full of kids in respiratory distress.
+Every time we go out, we have to weigh whether or not, and how much, it will hurt.
+When I run errands, each day, I can see that our dashboard is covered in a fine sheet of pale ash.

-It is indeed fire season again, and although right now none of the fires are close to us, the smoke is drifting over us from so many directions -- from Redding, from Mendocino, from the Los Angeles area, from Yosemite.
-Hundreds of western acres are up in smoke, and it is only August.
-Our hot season lingers till November, so these fires may be only the opening act of a dry season that goes on for months.
+It is indeed fire season again, and although right now none of the fires are close to us, the smoke is drifting over us from so many directions -- from the Camp Fire, from the Woolsey Fire.
+So much of California is up in smoke, and rain a ways off yet.
+The air quality maps show bad air for hundreds of miles in each direction.
+There's no wind.
+There are predictions of rain on the horizon -- we scour the weather sites, hopefully, but for now the chilly air is poison and stagnant.

 Where we live, we aren't scared for ourselves -- not actively, at least not compared to last year, when we were just downwind of the Sonoma fires.
 Our friends lost homes and we all inhaled thick smoke for weeks, aware that because we live near a chain of refineries, in the wrong circumstances our area could become unlivable in a matter of hours.

-Last year, we turned that terror into a kind of preparedness: we researched air masks, bought and stored canned food, packed a box of things to grab, labeled even that box with what last minute items (computers and some kids toys and passports) we'd throw in if we had time to spare.
+Over the years, we have turned that terror into a kind of preparedness: we've researched air masks, bought and stored canned food, packed a box of things to grab, and labeled even that box with what last minute items (computers and some kids toys and passports) we'd throw in if we had time to spare.
 All of this is to say, I'm not surprised the air is bad, or that it's fire season.
 This is not an essay about being startled by the apocalyptic.

-Instead what I recognized in myself this year was a strange, terrible, low-level resignation, rattling around in me like the low burning in my lungs.
-It was a sad thought; that this is how it is now, and that in fact, the fire seasons of this year and years to come are likely to get worse as the climate warms, as we go on having summer after summer of record heat.
+But this year's apocalypse has gone on for a week and is predicted to go on at least a week longer.
+I do want to note that.
+I do want to say to anyone listening: this year's apocalypse is worse than last year's apocalypse.
+And what I recognized in myself this year -- even as this past week of bad air has passed -- has been a strange, terrible, low-level resignation, rattling around in me like the low burning in my lungs.
+It was a sad thought; this is how it is now, and that in fact, the fire seasons of this year and years to come are likely to get worse as the climate warms, as we go on having summer after summer of record heat.

-Meanwhile, there's no help coming from on high: we're breathing wave after wave of smoke-filled air just as at a moment when the Trump administration scraps auto emissions guidelines -- promising us only air that is more polluted, more full of carbon..
-Air, that is, which will keep warming the planet further, which in turn will leave us more and more prone to fires like the ones raging around us.
+Meanwhile, there's no help coming from on high: we're breathing wave after wave of smoke-filled air just as at a moment when the Trump administration ignores dire climate reports arriving on his desk -- promising us only air that is more polluted, more full of carbon.
+Air, that is, which will keep warming the planet further, which in turn will leave us more and more prone to fires like the ones raging around us..

 We've had fires in California forever, of course -- the Native Americans here did controlled burns to manage our dry hills, and the old growth redwood trees we live near are formed and scarred in fire.
 The seeds of the mighty sequoia trees that people flock from around the world to see won't even germinate unless a wildfire comes through to clear the forest floor.